Skip to content

 1.1 static_cast

-Applicable scenarios include: conversions between fundamental types (such as int to double), conversions between pointers or references with an inheritance relationship (upcasting is always safe, downcasting requires the programmer to ensure safety), and conversions between void* and other pointer types.
+Applicable scenarios include: conversions between fundamental types (such as int to float), conversions between pointers or references with an inheritance relationship (upcasting is always safe, downcasting requires the programmer to ensure safety), and conversions between void* and other pointer types.

 // 基本类型转换